Romea/romea-robot-to-human-localisation-core/README.md

     This topic is provided by imu localisation plugin node and contains robot angular speed data

-- localisation/leader_twist(romea_localisation_msgs::msg::ObservationTwist2DStamped)

-    This topic is provided by rtls localisation plugin node and contains leader robot twist displacement data

 - localisation/position (romea_localisation_msgs::msg::ObservationPosition2DStamped)

-    This topic is provided by rtls localisation plugin node and contains rough estimation of leader robot computed by trilateration
+    This topic is provided by rtls localisation plugin node and contains rough estimation of the position of the human leader computed by trilateration

 - localisation/range (romea_localisation_msgs::msg::ObservationRangeStamped)